mpi4py/mpi4py/docs/source/usrman/tutorial.rst

 generic Python object as well as fast, near C-speed, direct array data communication of buffer-provider objects (e.g., NumPy arrays).

-* Communication of general Python objects
+* Communication of generic Python objects

   You have to use **all-lowercase** methods (of the :class:`Comm` class), like :meth:`send()`, :meth:`recv()`, :meth:`bcast()`.
 Note